Jewish eschatology: Second Temple period

+In the late Second Temple period, beliefs about the ultimate fate of individuals were diverse.
+The Pharisees and Essenes believed in the immortality of the soul, but the Sadducees did not.
+The Dead Sea Scrolls, Jewish pseudepigrapha, and Jewish magical papyri all reflect this variety of opinions.

 Medieval rabbinical views

-While all classical rabbinic sources discuss the afterlife, Medieval scholars dispute the nature of existence in the "End of Days" after the Messianic Age.
-While Maimonides describes an entirely spiritual existence for souls, which he calls "disembodied intellects,” Nachmanides discusses an intensely spiritual existence on Earth, where spirituality and physicality are merged.
-Both agree that life after death is as Maimonides describes the "End of Days."
-This existence entails an extremely heightened understanding of and connection to the Divine Presence.
-This view is shared by all classical rabbinic scholars.
+While classical rabbinic sources discuss the afterlife, medieval scholars disputed the nature of individuals' continued existence after the Messianic Age.
+While Maimonides describes an entirely spiritual existence for souls, which he calls "disembodied intellects", Nachmanides proposed a spiritual existence on Earth wherein spirituality and physicality are merged.
+Both agree that life after death is, as Maimonides describes, the "End of Days".
+This existence entails a heightened understanding of and connection to the Shekhinah.
+All classical rabbinic scholars share this latter view.